-This tutorial will explain, in some detail, how to backup your files from a Windows partition when Windows will not load.
+This tutorial will explain in some detail how to backup your files from a Windows partition or any other partition when Windows will not load.
 We will be using Ubuntu Live CD.

-Now that you have Ubuntu burned onto a CD or a bootable thumb drive, load the CD or plug in your USB thumb drive.
-Be sure to enable your CD ROM or USB thumb drive to be the first boot order.
+Now that you have Ubuntu burned on a CD or a bootable thumb drive load the CD or plug in your USB thumb drive.
+Make sure either your CDROM is in the boot order or your USB thumb drive.
 Consult with your computer user guide.

-Ubuntu will load the Desktop.
-Now go to the left where the Unity
+Ubuntu will load this will not install anything, the Desktop now go to the left where the "Unity"

 folder in the Windows partition as seen below.